 Atharva Veda, the last of the four Vedas that is looked down upon by the other three for its references to witchcraft and prescription for medicinal concoctions, speaks of Time as the creator of all.
 Time is treated philosophically and allegorically, and although the description is somewhat obscure, I see this as the best among the theories on creation in any Hindu scripture.
 There is no sudden uprising of a fully developed universe here.
-Shorn of all verbal ticker-tapes, the verse actually speaks of cosmic evolution of the universe as a function of Time which is vaguely along the lines of what modern science suggests.
+Shredding the verbal ticker-tapes, the verse actually speaks of cosmic evolution of the universe as a function of Time which is vaguely along the lines of what modern science suggests.

 Time, the steed, runs with seven reins (rays), thousand−eyed, ageless, rich in seed.

 The seers, thinking holy thoughts, mount him, all the beings (worlds) are his wheels.
 With seven wheels does this Time ride, seven naves has he, immortality is his axle.
 He carries hither all these beings (worlds).

 Time, the first god, now hastens onward. ….
 He carries away all these beings (worlds); they call him Time in the highest heaven.
 He surely did bring hither all the beings (worlds), he surely did encompass all the beings.
 Being their father, he became their son; there is, verily, no other force higher than he.